rumenmitov/agedusk-notes/pages/Scontius Strumvius.md

 			  range:: 30 feet
 			  components:: [[V]], [[S]]
 			  duration:: 1 minute
-			- For the duration, you have advantage on all Charisma checks directed at one creature of your choice that isn't hostile toward you.
-When the spell ends, the creature realizes that you used magic to influence its mood and becomes hostile toward you.
-A creature prone to violence might attack you.
-Another creature might seek retribution in other ways (at the DM's discretion), depending on the nature of your interaction with it.
 			- A spectral, floating hand appears at a point you choose within range.
 			  The hand lasts for the duration or until you dismiss it as an action.
 			  The hand vanishes if it is ever more than 30 feet away from you or if